Allsop is the leading property auctioneer in the UK

 5. Auction day

-Well attended auctions – Throughout the day over 1,000 people attend each of our auction sales, creating the buzz and atmosphere crucial to ensure a successful and profitable outcome for your property disposals.
+Well attended auctions – Throughout the day over 1,000 people attend each of our property auction sales, creating the buzz and atmosphere crucial to ensure a successful and profitable outcome for your property disposals.
 Buyers are also able to bid remotely via telephone or internet.

 The fall of the hammer – In the UK, on the fall of the auctioneer’s hammer there is a binding contract and the purchaser is legally obliged to complete the purchase.
 A 10% deposit is paid to Allsop LLP in the room, and for residential sales a buyers fee is payable.
 The exchange of signed memoranda is supervised and conducted by our solicitor immediately after the fall of the hammer.
 In the unlikely event of any queries of a serious nature being raised, this would be discussed with yourselves and/or your appointed solicitor who may be present in the auction room.